THE AUTHOR OF THE SPANISH BROTHERS

 May 20, 1884.

-Oh, my dearest J., it’s a clear comfort I can write to you about what happens to be in my head, not what ought to be there, or what people ought to think is there!
+Oh, my dearest J., its a clear comfort I can write to you about what happens to be in my head, not what ought to be there, or what people ought to think is there!
 Two things are possessing me just now . . . one is that book about Mrs. Carlyle.
-If ever a book might be described in one expressive Yankee word as a "caution," that might! — a caution against want of reticence, want of loving-kindness, want of faith.
-The old French lady who said sadly, "Le Respect s’en va," would certainly, if she lived now, lament the extinction of another kind of respect — respect for the silences and sanctities of domestic life, and indeed of one’s own soul.
+If ever a book might be described in one expressive Yankee word as a "caution," that might! a caution against want of reticence, want of loving-kindness, want of faith.
+The old French lady who said sadly, "Le Respect sen va," would certainly, if she lived now, lament the extinction of another kind of respect respect for the silences and sanctities of domestic life, and indeed of ones own soul.
 No place is sacred now.
 Of old it was the Great who could not "weep behind a cloud."
 Now it shall be you and me, if our nearest and dearest happens to hurt our feelings . . .
 Nothing on the one hand too intimate and sacred, on the other, too trivial and unsavoury, to be dragged before the public.
 Not only "what you have spoken in the ear in closets," but what you ought never to have spoken, even to your own soul.
 Love seems not to have been lacking to that singular pair, and indeed it is this fact that makes "the pity of it," but loving-kindness was.
 Oh, how sad the wreck they made of life for the want of it!

 It ought to speak in a voice of thunder to the many who seem to keep their love for their nearest and dearest until they need it no longer.

-Do you remember Mrs. Charles’ poem, "How does Death speak of our Beloved"?
+Do you remember Mrs. Charles poem, "How does Death speak of our Beloved"?
 But saddest of all, of course, the want of faith; that indeed lay at the root of all other wants in more ways than I can go into now.
 For I ought not to be writing about Mr. Carlyle, or indeed perhaps reading the book.
-I have all that horrid thing to write and copy now [The King’s Service].
-"Didn’t ought to have" begun it.
-I’ve got my poor boy (August) killed, however, and his death cost me more tears than it is likely to cost any of my readers.
+I have all that horrid thing to write and copy now [The Kings Service].
+"Didnt ought to have" begun it.
+Ive got my poor boy (August) killed, however, and his death cost me more tears than it is likely to cost any of my readers.

 To the same.

-You ask me about Professor Drummond’s remarkable book, which at long last I have read.
+You ask me about Professor Drummonds remarkable book, which at long last I have read.
 I like it very much.
 His theory of Law seems to me to be a true one.
 I think I have held his main principle for a long time now.
 It seems to me to be a commentary on that text "He hath magnified Law and made it honourable."
 N.B. "the" is in italics and may be omitted.
 Most of the lines into which he draws out his leading thought seem to be good and true, though there are just a few subsidiary ones to which I object, as crossing other lines and thus showing both cannot be right.
 But these are only a question of details.

-I have also read Maurice’s Life, since Christmas, and with great interest.
+I have also read Maurices Life, since Christmas, and with great interest.
 Of his personal godliness there can be as little doubt as of that of his favourite apostle [Kingsley]; but he was a mystic, and I am no more in love with his "views" than I was before reading his life.

-Drummond’s book is a good corrective, bringing out the great reality of the new birth and the new life by which we become, in a high and precious sense — certainly not true of all — children of God, and members of Christ.
-His (Maurice’s) view of the meaning of the word "eternal" seems to me just a valuable half of a truth.
+Drummonds book is a good corrective, bringing out the great reality of the new birth and the new life by which we become, in a high and precious sense certainly not true of all children of God, and members of Christ.
+His (Maurices) view of the meaning of the word "eternal" seems to me just a valuable half of a truth.
 Certainly "eternal life" means not merely life that shall last for ever, but the holy, divine, spiritual life which Christ gives to all who receive Him; but does it not contain the farther thought that that life shall last for ever?

 I had such a loving affectionate letter from dear Annie Plunkett [née Guinness], in answer to my few words of congratulation.
-(Footnote: On her husband’s becoming Archbishop of Dublin.)
+(Footnote: On her husbands becoming Archbishop of Dublin.)
 She does seem to remember the old times wonderfully.
 She speaks so nicely of Lord Plunkett "holding the hand of Jesus," and getting strength from Him for his work.

 I must stop now, for the paper is being read, and it is scarcely civil (! ), to say the least of it, to go on writing, beside the danger of writing nonsense . . .

-The last passage refers to Lord Plunkett’s appointment to the archbishopric of Dublin.
+The last passage refers to Lord Plunketts appointment to the archbishopric of Dublin.

 To J. D.

 February, 1885.
 Dearest, my heart is full for you, and that poor lonely daughter.
 Oh, tell her to thank God he was taken first.
 She has got the pain, and he the joy and rest.
 Can she not be glad of that?
-It is what I desire for myself; yes, sad and terrible as it is, I had rather — far rather — be left alone in the world than that dear aged ones should be left to mourn the one that ought to mourn for them and close their eyes.
+It is what I desire for myself; yes, sad and terrible as it is, I had rather far rather be left alone in the world than that dear aged ones should be left to mourn the one that ought to mourn for them and close their eyes.

 I write myself with a troubled heart.
 Dearest Mama is ill with bronchitis.
 I am pulled two ways at once, trying to be both with her and with my dear father, who is so dependent on us, and used to having either her or me always at his side.